 In this tutorial, we will explain what Google Sheets slicers are.
 We will also demonstrate how to create and use Slicers in Google Sheets (with a practical example).

 In order to understand this tutorial, you need to understand how Pivot tables and charts work.
 If you’re not familiar with these, it would be a good idea to first become familiar with the concepts and how they work.
 Since this is an integrated concept and can be quite difficult, we recommend taking a comprehensive Google Sheets course.

 A slicer is a Google Sheets tool that allows you to quickly and easily filter tables, pivot tables, and charts with just the click/ drag of a button.
-They float above your grid and are not tied to any cell, so you can easily move it around your window, align it, and position it however you like.
+They float above your grid and are not tied to any cell, so you can easily move them around your window, align it, and position it however you like.

 How to Create a Slicer in Google Sheets (with Example)